 Seeing Cunningham Falls

-The 78-foot cascading waterfall seems to be a magnet for people all over.
-Even if you don't get to see everything at the park, the waterfall is worth taking a special trip.
+The 78-foot cascading waterfall seems to be a magnet for people from all over the state and beyond.
+Even if you don't get to see everything in the park, the waterfall is worth taking a special trip.
 The picturesque landscape will have you reaching for your phone to take pictures as soon as you arrive.
 How much water is actually in the waterfall will depend on what time of year you go, but the natural rock formations are pretty impressive in and of themselves.

 Attending Wildlife Educational Programs

 Visitors of all ages will love the popular wildlife educational programs, Scales and Tales.
-These programs allow you to get up-close and personal with wildlife in a way that you would never otherwise get to.
-During these programs, you will be able to see and learn more about birds, reptiles, and the special adaptations that animals make in order to survive.
-Knowledgeable workers put on a fun show that is also educational and teaches about important environmental issues.
+These programs allow you to get up-close and personal with wildlife in a way that you would never otherwise get to do.
+During these programs, you will be able to see and learn more about birds, reptiles, as well as learn about the special adaptations that animals make to survive in the wild.
+Knowledgeable workers put on a fun show that is also educational and teaches visitors about important environmental issues.